China's Hubei province reports 116 new coronavirus deaths

-BEIJING (Reuters) - The death toll from a coronavirus outbreak in China’s Hubei province rose by 116, the province’s health commission said on Friday.
+BEIJING/SHANGHAI (Reuters) - The death toll from a coronavirus outbreak in China’s Hubei province has risen by 116, with the total number of cases up by nearly 5,000, the province’s health commission said on Friday.

 The commission did not disclose the total number of deaths from the newly identified virus, which stood at 1,310 on Thursday.